zcxi/raytracer/README.md

 Graphical renderer that uses vector math to simulate light ray projections.

 This project was built in order to better understand computer graphics.
-Built on pure C++17, external dependencies were removed.
+Built on pure C++.

+To build, use open project in visual studio or use GCC.

+gcc *.cpp -o Output

 ### Future Changes
 Post processing, monte carlo soft shadows